-4. To safeguard the interests of patients, and as a driver to learning, it is a requirement for passing the OSCE that in addition to achieving a pass mark in the OSCE overall, candidates must achieve a minimum level of competence in each broad content area.
-The minimum level of competence is an issue of examiner judgement based on a review of available evidence and is represented by a mark between the upper and lower limiting marks.
+To safeguard the interests of patients, and as a driver to learning, it is a requirement for passing the OSCE that in addition to achieving a pass mark in the OSCE overall, candidates must achieve a minimum level of competence in each broad content area.

-Each candidate is given detailed feedback showing their mark on each broad content area, on each domain and for the OSCE overall.
+Each candidate is given detailed feedback showing their mark on each broad content area (Knowledge and Skills) and for the OSCE overall.